LocalViT: Analyzing Locality in Vision Transformers: Experimental Results

-We draw two major conclusions from Table~\ref{tbl:generalization_results}. \textbf{Firstly, the effectiveness of locality can be generalized to a wide range of vision transformers based on the following observations.} \textbf{\textit{I.}} Compared with DeiT, LocalViT can yield a higher classification accuracy for both the tiny and small version of the network.
+Finally, we try to incorporate locality into vision transformers including DeiT~\cite{touvron2020training}, Swin transformers~\cite{liu2021swin}, T2T-ViT~\cite{yuan2021tokens}, TNT~\cite{han2021transformer}, PVT~\cite{wang2021pyramid} and compare their performance with CNNs.
+We draw three major conclusions from Table~\ref{tbl:generalization_results}. \textit{Firstly, the effectiveness of locality can be generalized to a wide range of vision transformers based on the following observations.} \textbf{\textit{1)}} Compared with DeiT, LocalViT can yield a higher classification accuracy for both the tiny and small version of the network.
 The increase of Top-1 accuracy is 2.6\% and 1.0\%, resp.
 LocalViT-T even outperforms DeiT-T$\alambic$ which is enhanced by knowledge distillation from RegNetY-160~\cite{radosavovic2020designing}.
-The small version LocalViT-S is slightly worse than DeiT-S$\alambic$ by 0.4\%. \textbf{\textit{II.}} LocalViT-T2T outperforms T2T-ViT-7 by 0.8\%.
-Note that T2T-ViT already tries to model the local structure information in the tokens-to-token module. \textbf{\textit{III.}} In TNT, an additional transformer block is used to extract local features for the image tokens.
+The small version LocalViT-S is slightly worse than DeiT-S$\alambic$ by 0.4\%. \textbf{\textit{2)}} LocalViT-T2T outperforms T2T-ViT-7 by 0.8\%.
+Note that T2T-ViT already tries to model the local structure information in the tokens-to-token module. \textbf{\textit{3)}} In TNT, an additional transformer block is used to extract local features for the image tokens.
 Thus, the locality is also considered in TNT.
-The modified network, \ie LocalViT-TNT could still improve the classification accuracy by a large margin of 2.3\%. \textbf{\textit{IV.}} The biggest improvement comes from PVT.
-Introducing the locality module leads to a gain of 3.1\% over PVT-T. \textbf{\textit{V.}} The comparison of the training log between the baseline transformers and LocalViT is shown in Fig.~\ref{fig:training_log}.
-During the training phase, LocalViT consistently leads to a lower training loss and higher validation accuracy than the baseline transformers.
+The modified network, \ie LocalViT-TNT could still improve the classification accuracy by a large margin of 2.3\%. \textbf{\textit{4)}} The biggest improvement comes from PVT.
+Introducing the locality module leads to a gain of 3.1\% over PVT-T. \textbf{\textit{5)}} Swin transformer already adopts shifted windows that constrain attention in a local region.
+Yet, adding locality processing module into the network could still improve the performance of Swin transformers. \textbf{\textit{6)}} The comparison of the training log between the baseline transformers and LocalViT is shown in Fig.~\ref{fig:accuracy}.
+As shown in Fig.~\ref{fig:accuracy}, during the training phase, LocalViT outperforms the baseline transformers consistently in terms of both Top-1 and Top-5 accuracy.
+The gap between LocalViT and the baseline transformers is more obvious in the early training phase.
+For example, the gap of the Top-1 accuracy between LocalViT-T and DeiT-T could be as large as 10\% during the early training phase (at about Epoch 25).
+Thus, this confirms that the locality mechanism introduced by LocalViT can enlarge the capacity of vision transformers and lead to better performances.

-\textbf{Secondly, some versions of the enhanced vision transformer LocalViT are already quite comparable or even outperform CNNs.} This conclusion can be drawn by making the pairwise comparison, \ie LocalViT-T \vs MobileNetV2 (1.4), LocalViT-S \vs ResNet-50, LocalViT-T2T \vs MobileNetV1, LocalViT-PVT \vs DenseNet-169 \etc
+\textit{Secondly, some versions of the enhanced vision transformer LocalViT are already quite comparable or even outperform CNNs.} This conclusion can be drawn by making the pairwise comparison, \ie LocalViT-T \vs MobileNetV2 (1.4), LocalViT-S \vs ResNet-50, LocalViT-T2T \vs MobileNetV1, LocalViT-PVT \vs DenseNet-169 \etc